davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vb/index.md

   Click OK to exit Settings.

-- Double-click on `TBDTBD`.
+- Double-click on `Ubuntu_20.04.3_VB_LinuxVMImages.COM`.
 This will start a virtual machine (VM) running Ubuntu Linux.
 Think of a VM as being a program on your machine that can run a separate isolated instance of another operating system!
 This VM serves several important purposes for this class and for your education:.
 You will program all your assignments and projects within this VM.

 - **Important for Windows Users:** There is a known issue on some Windows machines that does not allow the VM to boot up or import properly.
 The error you receive from VirtualBox reads, "VT-X is not enabled in BIOS" or something to the effect of "virtualization is disabled".
 If you are experiencing this, then you need to enable virtualization in your BIOS, which is possible upon a reboot of your computer.
 I can help you with this, or you can Google how.